-The INTRA or INTRB pin follows the N-channel open drain output logic and contains no protective diode on the power supply side.
-As such, it can be connected to a pull-up resistor of up to 5.5 V regardless of supply voltage.
+The $\overline{\text{INTR}}$ and $\overline{\text{VDCC}}$ pins follow the N-channel open drain output logic and contains no protective diode on the power supply side.
+As such, it can be connected to a pull-up resistor of up to 5.5 volts regardless of supply voltage.

-\1) Depending on whether the INTRA

-or INTRB pin is used during battery backup, it should be connected to a pull-up resistor at the following different positions:

-- (1) Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.
+- \1) Depending on whether the INTR and VDCC pins are to be used during battery backup, it should be connected to a pull-up resistor at the following different positions: - (1) Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.